ewoks-kit/ewoksorange/doc/tutorials/my_first_widget/get_input_from_gui.rst

             self.layout().addRow(

-And then we can connect the QSlider `valueChanged` signal to keep the ewoks input up to date
+Then we can know when the sliders are updated from the QSlider `valueChanged <https://doc.qt.io/qt-6/qabstractslider.html#valueChanged>`_ signal.
+And use it to keep the ewoks task up to date as well.

 .. code-block:: python